Rarotonga, 2010

 3. Time Frames Must be Established

 Interestingly, all tribunals "shall establish guidelines setting out the usual time frame for completing proceedings that come before the tribunal and for completing the procedural steps within those proceedings" [SPPA s.16.2].
-This is a not a s.25.1 authority, and it is mandatory - meaning that the tribunal must implement such guidelines.
+This is a not a s.25.1 authority, but it is mandatory - meaning that the tribunal must implement such guidelines.

 Chronic delay is an issue that has periodically plagued tribunals in Ontario, either institutionally, or by the lethargy or illness of individual members.
 Such situations are difficult for parties and advocates to address when they occur due to the very real possibility of offending, and thus biasing, the adjudicator upon whom one relies for a ruling.
 It is therefore unfortunate that this provision only requires that tribunals create 'guidelines', which by their nature are suggestive only.
-If there was a requirement that actual s.25.1-type rules be created then lateness could have some enforceable consequences.
+If there was a requirement that actual s.25.1-type timeline rules be created then lateness could have some enforceable consequences.

 4. Tribunal Rules Publically-Available

+Section 25.1-made rules shall be made available to the public in both French and English [SPPA s.25.1(4)].
 Indeed, any "rules or guidelines established under this or any other Act" shall be made available for examination by the public [SPPA s.27].
 Copies of such rules are generally publically available in print form on request or posted on tribunal websites.

 CC0